3C2H/typing_game_with_hooks/README.md

 # README file contains steps to build the app

-  1_/° Bild the basic structure of the game
+  1_/°  Build the basic structure of the game

   2_/°  Using hooks, track the state of the text in the textarea

+  3_/°  Create a function to calculate the number of words in the `text` state